 Work began on the Neabsco Creek Boardwalk in late-2017.
 The wooden boardwalk in Northern Virginia opened to the public on June 1, 2019 – on National Trails Day.

-There is no charge to park at Rippon Landing Park or to enjoy any of the amenities, including the elevated wooden boardwalk across the tidal wetlands.
+There is no charge to park at Rippon Landing Park or to enjoy any of the amenities, including the elevated wooden boardwalk path across the tidal wetlands.

 For those eager to tackle a second trail after a walk on the Neabsco Boardwalk, make the short eight-minute drive to Leesylvania State Park in Woodbridge.